What is and How Can You Use TripAdvisor?

 You would hope that when travellers from all over the world have reviewed accommodations and locations based on their own, real experiences, that this would provide you with fodder for making your own travel plans.

 Fact #4 – You Can Book Your Travel with TripAdvisor

-As explained about, TripAdvisor isn’t a booking website.
+As explained, TripAdvisor isn’t a booking website.
 TripAdvisor has established partnerships with existing booking websites.
 This relationship gives you access to the final piece of the travel-booking puzzle. – The prices charged.